hapyak/hapyak-interview-exercises/configuration-service/README.md

 * Implement the ```getResolvedConfiguration``` method of ```ConfigurationService``` so that the existing unit tests pass.

     This method needs to return the configuration data for the specified group.
-However, it must merge the configurations of all ancestor group's based on the group hierarchy.
+However, it must merge the configurations of all ancestor groups based on the group hierarchy.
 See [Data Model](#Data-Model) below for more details.

 Additional goals are: